franckvalot/opencell-website-test/content/platform/modules.md

     title: Marketing manager
   - contents:
       - content: >-
-          Our customer care provides the 360° view that your customer service, contract administration teams and third-party partners need to give quick responses to customers when they need to change their address, cancel or renew their contracts or apply a refund or credit.
+          Our customer care provides the 360° view and capability that your customer service, contract administration teams as well as third-party partners need when they need to change their address, cancel or renew their contracts or apply a refund or credit.
 Workflow processes can be used to create or validate customer offers, manage or validate creation of customer accounts.

           If you don’t have a need for a full-fledged CRM system, our customer